Skip to content

 Overall, Chopsticks aims to simplify the process of building blockchain applications on Substrate and make it accessible to a wider range of developers.

-This article will cover using Chopsticks to fork and interact with the local copy of a Tanssi appchain.
+This article will cover using Chopsticks to fork and interact with the local copy of a Tanssi network.

 Note